andrewlock/NetEscapades.AspNetCore.SecurityHeaders/README.md

 ### 2. Call `UseSecurityHeaders()` early in the middleware pipeline

 The security headers middleware can only add headers to _all_ requests if it is early in the middleware pipeline, so it's important to add the headers middleware at the start of your middleware pipeline by calling `UseSecurityHeaders()`.
-However, if you want to have endpoint-specific policies, then you also need to call `UseEndpointSecurityHeaders()` _after_ the call to `UseRouting()`.
 For example:

 ```csharp
 var builder = WebApplication.CreateBuilder();